cloud-security-research/sgx-ra-tls/README.md

 ## The clients

+### Non-SGX clients

-Execute any one of ./[wolfssl|mbedtls|openssl]-client in the project's root directory.
+Execute any one of the non-SGX binaries wolfssl-client, mbedtls-client or openssl-client in the project's root directory.
 The openssl-client is most versatile as it allows to specify the IP and port to connect to via command line parameters.
 Each client outputs a bunch of connection-related information, such as the server's SGX identity (MRENCLAVE, MRSIGNER).
 You can cross-check this with what the server reports in its output.

+### SGX client

+The Graphene-SGX client wolfssl-client-mutual only works in combination with wolfssl-ssl-server-mutual.

+    SGX=1 ./deps/graphene/Runtime/pal_loader ./wolfssl-client-mutual